klayza/4ChanPlunderer/README.md

 # 4ChanPlunderer
-Program for downloading images from 4chan with filters
+Program for downloading images and videos from 4Chan with filters
 ###### Useful if you regularly visit specific threads, and want to automate that process

 - Use multiple whitelist, blacklist filters